furoTmark/PriceChecker/README.md

 Test app for Faptic Technologies

+App is deployed and accessible on the cloud: https://pricecheckerfaptic.azurewebsites.net/swagger/index.html

 In order to start, navigate to the root folder and perform the following command:
 * Build docker images
 ```